mdditt2000/kubernetes-1-18/cis 1.12/nodeport/DeploymentGuide.md

 * Install AS3 on BIGIP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

 **Note** Since using NodePort there is no need for VXLAN tunnels, additional routing.
 BIGIP can dynamically ARP for the Kube-proxy running on node.
 However CIS controller are required.
 AS3 has a sync on change flag, so when you send a declaration, if something changed, it will sync.
-There for my testing i used active sync which worked nicely
+There for my testing i used active sync which worked nicely.
+Also no additional floating self-ip are required.
+Since the BIGIP is the default gateway I created a self-ip on the internal network and assigned the traffic group

 ## Create CIS Controller, BIGIP credentials and RBAC Authentication